ColinKennedy/nvim2/README.md

 - vim config clean-up
  - change manifest / data code to just "plugins" / "configs" - Use NvChad as an example

-- How do I keep my cursor in the center?
-- Figure out a way to lazy-load nvim-cmp
 - lazy's window stylesheet is gross.
 Fix
 - Disable trailing whitespace from lazy's pop-up window